ayshaax/reproducible_research/README.md

 - Define a naming convention
 - Use informative names for files
 - Use lowercase in file names, avoid using spaces or special characters
-- Use a versioning system for the file names
+- Use a versioning system in the file names
+- Use conventional file formats

 ## Google Colab